 Calendar and traditional Permanent Events can have AAA points.
-The organiser should provide the AAA delegate, with route details (a tracklog, or a link to the route's webpage) at the event planning stage to work out climbing and AAA points, and the AAA delegate will add them to the event page.
+The organiser should provide the AAA Secretary, with route details (a tracklog, or a link to the route's webpage) at the event planning stage to work out climbing and AAA points, and the AAA delegate will add them to the event page.
 Route changes which affect climbing should be dealt with in the same way.

 DIY by GPS Events can have AAA points.
 The tracklog from riding the event should be submitted to the DIY organiser for validation in the normal way, together with a request for AAA points to be assessed.
 The DIY organiser will forward the tracklog to the AAA delegate to work out climbing and add any AAA points to the result on the website.

 Normal AAA rules apply, and the AAA points count towards all the AAA awards.
 There’s no need to add controls to “prove the climbing”, which will be worked out from the actual route recorded in the tracklog.

 More information about DIY by GPS can be found here.